 Tai Chi is generally safe for people of all ages and fitness levels.
 Older adults may especially find it appealing because the movements are low impact and put minimal stress on muscles and joints.
 Each student works at their own level - gradually developing balance, coordination, reflexes, strength, energy, and general good health.

 We teach the Yang style of Tai Chi as taught by the late Professor Cheng Man-Ching.
-Classes meet on Mondays at 10:00 a.m. or Sundays at 6:00 p.m.
+Classes meet on Mondays or Sundays .
+We have beginners and advance classes available.

 Yang Lu-Ch'an (d.
 1872) studied under Chen Chang-Hsing in the 1820s.
 Eventually becoming a teacher in his own right, Yang Lu-Ch'an was hired by the Imperial Family to teach his style to the elite palace guards.